-If you feel overwhelmed when caring for your elderly parent, please know that you are not alone.
+If you feel overwhelmed when caring for your elderly parent or family member, please know that you are not alone.
 Over 8 million Canadians are currently caring for someone they love and about half of those individuals are caring for their parents or in-laws.1 It’s completely normal to feel overwhelmed and frustrated sometimes.
 Caregiving is often an emotional journey, filled with rewards and challenges.
-You may cherish the opportunity to give back to someone who once cared for you, but feel constantly torn between your needs and their own.
+You may cherish the opportunity to give back to someone who once cared for you, but feel constantly torn between your needs and theirs.

 Geriatric Nurse Specialist

-Through our partnership with Philips Lifeline, we have access to their innovative medical alert equipment, industry leading fall detection technology, and 24/7 Response Centre, so you can rest assured your loved one will get the help they need.
+Through our partnership with Lifeline Canada, we have access to their innovative medical alert equipment, industry leading fall detection technology, and 24/7 Response Centre, so you can rest assured your loved one will get the help they need.
 If you are wondering how the Response Centre works, watch the video below for an inside look at the people on the other end of the help call.

 Because we have been working with older adults for over 30 years, the products are designed to be senior friendly and according to our clients, they are also senior approved!
 So what does all this really mean for you?